microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 Motivations for the Berkeley schema development included:

-- First class representations of "omics" methods beyond nucleic acid analysis, like mass-spectrometry based proteomics and metabolomics.
+- First class representations of "omics" methods beyond nucleic acid analysis, like mass spectrometry-based proteomics and metabolomics.
 Within the Berkeley schema development team, this effort has gone by names like "replacing `OmicsProcessing` with `DataGeneration`".
 - Renaming and refactoring of the processes that model the processing of data, i.e. bioinformatics workflows.